The moment is here: a generalized class of estimators for fuzzy regression discontinuity designs: Monte Carlo simulations

 \subsection{Inference}

-Tables \ref{table inference main} and \ref{table length main} report coverage probabilities and mean lengths respectively for a range of confidence intervals in the same models as Table \ref{table estimator results normal}. $ROB_1$ and $ROB_2$ denote the robust confidence interval from \citet{calonico2014robust}, using the $CCF$ and the $IK$ bandwidth selection algorithms, respectively. $\mcC_{\hat{\tau}_{\Lambda(\psi)}}^{CCF}$ and $\mcC_{\hat{\tau}_{\Lambda(\psi)}}^{IK}$ denote confidence intervals constructed using \eqref{eq confidence interval} formed using $\hat{\tau}^{CCF}_{\Lambda(\psi)}$ and $\hat{\tau}^{IK}_{\Lambda(\psi)}$, respectively.
-95\% critical values are taken from the $t_{n_h}$ distribution for constructing these intervals. $AR_1$ and $AR_2$ denote the bias-aware Anderson-Rubin confidence intervals of \citet{noack2024bias} using $ROT_1$ and $ROT_2$, respectively, to estimate the smoothness bounds, and $HON_1$ and $HON_2$ denote the honest confidence intervals from \citet{armstrong2020simple} and using $ROT_1$ and $ROT_2$, respectively, for smoothness bound estimation.
-For the $AR$ and $HON$ tests, I use bandwidths automatically selected within the \texttt{RDhonest} package.
-The $CCF$ and $IK$ bandwidths are not appropriate for these tests, and using them may unfairly negatively distort their performance.
+Table \ref{table inference lee normal concise} reports coverage probabilities for a range of confidence intervals in the same models as Table \ref{table estimation lee normal concise}. $BC_1$ and $BC_2$ denote the bias-corrected confidence intervals from \citet{calonico2014robust}, using the $CCF$ and the $IK$ bandwidth selection algorithms, respectively. $\mcC_{\hat{\tau}_{\Lambda(4)}}^{CCF}$ and $\mcC_{\hat{\tau}_{\Lambda(4)}}^{IK}$ denote confidence intervals constructed using \eqref{eq confidence interval} formed with $\hat{\tau}^{CCF}_{\Lambda(4)}$ and $\hat{\tau}^{IK}_{\Lambda(4)}$, respectively.
+95\% critical values are taken from the $t(n_{h,eff})$ distribution for constructing these intervals as a heuristic finite-sample correction. $AR_2$ denotes the bias-aware Anderson-Rubin confidence intervals of \citet{noack2024bias} using $ROT_2$ to estimate the smoothness bounds.\footnote{Results for the $AR$ test using $ROT_1$ are also presented in the Online Appendix.}